-- 12 An introductory appeal to legal history cannot, here, be passed over by a devotee of the Francis Forbes Society for Australian Legal History. - 13 Historically, the English courts that provide a template for the Australian judiciary evolved out of a need for "system" in "public administration".
-The Crown, once personified in a King or Queen, now identified with the State, delegated duties of government to officials who, in time, took on the now distinctive functions of dayto-day executive government, parliamentary debate about legislation and the judicial determination of disputes in the three distinct, but symbiotic, branches of "government" charged with responsibilities for making decisions in the administration of public affairs.
+- An introductory appeal to legal history cannot, here, be passed over by a devotee of the Francis Forbes Society for Australian Legal History. - Historically, the English courts that provide a template for the Australian judiciary evolved out of a need for "system" in "public administration".
+The Crown, once personified in a King or Queen, now identified with the State, delegated duties of government to officials who, in time, took on the now distinctive functions of day-to-day executive government, parliamentary debate about legislation and the judicial determination of disputes in the three distinct, but symbiotic, branches of "government" charged with responsibilities for making decisions in the administration of public affairs.

-- 14 Important to a full understanding of modern Australian Law is the story about how, in England, royal judges, assisted by a local juries, established an ascendancy on the part of the Crown over local courts in an evolutionary process that led to recognition of three Courts of Common Law (King's Bench, Common Pleas and Exchequer), leading to established "rules" governing remedies available by issue of a royal writ. - 15 Equally important to an understanding of Australian Law is the evolution, in England, of the Court of Chancery, itself a product of delegations from the Crown and the evolution of judicial offices subordinate to that of the Lord Chancellor.
-Equity's development of "principles" to govern the discretionary intervention of its judges in the processes of the common law can be traced in the careers of chancellors (initially trained as theologians, civilian jurists and, only later, common law practitioners) or in the development of law reporting essential to the articulation of "substantive law" principles. - 16 A recent, comprehensive but concise outline of the development of the Common Law and Equity in England, as it bears on modern Australian law, is Chief Justice Bathurst's paper, "The History of Equity", presented as a Forbes Society Legal History Tutorial on 27 October 2015.
-It is accessible on the website of the Supreme Court of NSW. - 17 Common law "rules", articulated by reference to "causes of action" capable of sustaining a jury verdict ("verdict for the plaintiff", "verdict for the defendant", guilty", "not guilty" or some variation of these types of unconditional answers to particular questions), have left their mark on how law is perceived in the Anglo-Australian tradition. - 18 Until the influence of universities in legal education, and in the presentation of legal literature, began to be felt in the mid-19th century Anglo-Australian law was distinctly action-based. - 19 Action-based, remedy-driven law (preoccupied with obtaining or regulating a jury determination of a claim of right) affected even, implicitly, the concept of a "party"

-to civil proceedings.
+- Important to a full understanding of modern Australian Law is the story about how, in England, royal judges, assisted by a local juries, established an ascendancy on the part of the Crown over local courts in an evolutionary process that led to recognition of three Courts of Common Law (King's Bench, Common Pleas and Exchequer), leading to established "rules" governing remedies available by issue of a royal writ. - Equally important to an understanding of Australian Law is the evolution, in England, of the Court of Chancery, itself a product of delegations from the Crown and the evolution of judicial offices subordinate to that of the Lord Chancellor.
+Equity's development of "principles" to govern the discretionary intervention of its judges in the processes of the common law can be traced in the careers of chancellors (initially trained as theologians, civilian jurists and, only later, common law practitioners) or in the development of law reporting essential to the articulation of "substantive law" principles. - 14 Common law "rules", articulated by reference to "causes of action" capable of sustaining a jury verdict ("verdict for the plaintiff", "verdict for the defendant", guilty", "not guilty" or some variation of these types of unconditional answers to particular questions), have left their mark on how law is perceived in the Anglo-Australian tradition. - Until the influence of universities in legal education, and in the presentation of legal literature, began to be felt in the mid-19th century Anglo-Australian law was distinctly action-based. - Action-based, remedy-driven law (preoccupied with obtaining or regulating a jury determination of a claim of right) affected even, implicitly, the concept of a "party" to civil proceedings.
 In a common law action each party had to be present before the court, a participant in an adversarial contest.